 - Wait until your child feels well enough to ask for a drink.
 Don't force your child to drink if he or she still feels unwell.
 And don't wake your child to drink if he or she is sleeping.

 - Start by giving your child very small amounts (1/2 oz or less) of fluid every 5 to 10 minutes.
 Use a teaspoon instead of a glass to give fluids.

 - Use water or another clear, noncarbonated liquid.
 Breast milk may be given if your child is breastfeeding.

 - If your child vomits the fluid, wait at least another 30 minutes.
-Then begin again with a very small amount of fluid every 5 to 10 minutes. .
+Then start again with a very small amount of fluid every 5 to 10 minutes.

-- If your child is having trouble swallowing liquids, offer frozen juice bars or ice chips.
+- If your child is having trouble swallowing liquids, offer frozen juice bars (without pieces of fruit) or ice chips.

 - Solid food.
 If your child is hungry and asking for food, try giving small amounts of a bland food.
 This includes crackers, dry cereal, rice, or noodles.
 Avoid giving your child greasy, fatty, or spicy foods for a few days as your child recovers.

-- Medication.
-If your child has a fever, ask your doctor if you can give an over-the-counter medication, such as acetaminophen.
-These medications may also be available in suppository form if your child is still vomiting.
-Talk to your pharmacist to learn more.
+- Medicines.
+If your child has a fever, ask your healthcare provider if you can give an over-the-counter medicine, such as acetaminophen.
+These medicines may also be available in suppository form if your child is still vomiting.
+Talk with your pharmacist to learn more.
 Don't give your child aspirin to relieve a fever.
 Using aspirin to treat a fever in children could cause a serious condition called Reye syndrome.
 Also, ibuprofen is not approved for infants under 6 months of age.

 - Vomiting several times an hour for several hours